mozilla/platform-status/features/websocket.md

 ie_ref: WebSocket
 ---

-The WebSocket API allows creating and managing a WebSocket connection to a server, as well as sending and receiving data on the connection.
+Allows creating and managing a WebSocket connection to a server, as well as sending and receiving data on the connection.